Blue plaques historical walk

 In 1837 the state began registering all births, marriages and deaths.
 The records for each district were kept by a local Registrar and by the 1840s a place was needed to house the registers and to provide an office for him.
 In 1847 the Guardians of the Thirsk Union bought a plot of land here and built these premises.
 This was also the office of the Clerk to the Guardians and later the Rural District Council, formed in 1894.

 This building housed Thirsk Infants’ School founded in 1833 and paid for by public subscription.
 It was insisted that the school was undenominational, unlike those run by religious bodies.
 State education was not introduced until 1870.
 After the school closed in 1979 local people campaigned to move the public library from the old Assembly rooms in Castlegate to these premises.
+In 2015 the library moved from here to Meadowfields in Chapel Street.
 The Thirsk Infants’ School Trust still owns the building and makes grants to local organisations.

 18. Fox Wynd (7 to 11 Ingramgate)